linode/docs/docs/products/compute/kubernetes/guides/deploy-cluster-using-pulumi/index.md

 ### Define your Stack Configuration

-You will now need to define the values you would like to use in order to create your Kubernetes cluster.
+You need to define the values you would like to use in order to create your Kubernetes cluster.
 These values are stored as configuration in the stack file.
 Stack configuration should be the only place that requires updating when reusing the program created in this guide to deploy a new Kubernetes cluster or to add a new node pool to the cluster.

 Stack configuration is usually set using the Pulumi CLI using the command [`pulumi config set`](https://www.pulumi.com/docs/cli/commands/pulumi_config_set/).

 1. The Pulumi program for our cluster uses the `Config` object to retrieve a few named configuration items.
-We can set values for the (current) `dev` stack with the following commands:
+You can set values for the (current) `dev` stack with the following commands:

     ```command
     pulumi config set label "example-lke-cluster"